ABD-01/Flask-Protobuf/docs/protoserver.rst

 protoserver
 ==========================

-Code documentation for  the TMCVP protobuf server.
+Code documentation for  the CVP protobuf server.

 .. toctree::
    :maxdepth: 1